Aarya-Mhatre69/Aarya-Mhatre69/README.md

 ## ⚡ Fun Bits

 - 🏋️‍♂️ Gym + 🎧 Music fuels my code
-- 🧰 Favorite tools: VSCode + Postman + Git
+- 🧠 Building AI tools as I learn
-- 🧠 Currently building cool AI Projects
+- 💪 Every commit is a step forward
-- 🌍 Passionate about **AI for wellness & productivity**
+- 🌍 Dreaming big with small steps in **AI for mental wellness**

 ---